rmatag/royalty-manager/README.md

 ## Frameworks and tools used:
 - IntelliJ IDEA
-- Maven
+- Maven 3.5.0
 - Spring Boot
+- Dozer Mapping
+- H2 in memory DB
--
+- Jersey
--
+- Spring Security
-- Testing: JUnit4, Mockito&PowerMock, Hamcrest
+- Testing: JUnit4, Mockito, Hamcrest

 ## Running the app:
 ### API Server
 - By using Spring Boot Maven plugin: mvn spring-boot:run

 ## UI App
-- By angular-cli ngxxxxxxxx
+- By angular-cli: ng sever (Make sure to install by npm install -g angular-cli)

-## Possible improvements:
+## Improvements:
-- Use JPA and hibernate for Tranactionality and Database Mapping
+- Use JPA and hibernate for transactionality and Database Mapping
+- Test FE by Jasmine framework
 - API tests and E2E by any framkework such as JBehave